heremaps/here-sdk-examples/examples/latest/explore/android/MapObjects/README.md

-The MapObject example app shows how to add `MapPolyline` instances to the map.
+The MapObject example app shows how to draw polylines, polygons and circles on the map.
 You can find how this is done in [MapObjectsExample.java](app/src/main/java/com/here/mapobjects/MapObjectsExample.java).

 Build instructions:
 -------------------